 There are a few effective ways to keep your recipes organized depending on how you use your cookbooks and recipes.
 Binders, coil binding, and iPad recipe box storage are some of my favorite ways to keep recipes organized!

 I am now obsessed with using binders to organize my recipes!
-When I saw this Letterpress Recipe Binder from 1Canoe2, I knew this would be the best option for us when organizing my recipes.
-The binder is adorable and totally functional for all our recipes.
-I have the option to write the recipes, or hole-punch to fit into the binder.
+You can write the recipes, or hole-punch to fit into the binder.
 I took all our printed recipes and hole-punched them to fit into the binder.
 Then I cut some of the recipes out of the cookbooks that were falling apart and hole-punched them to store in the recipe binder.

 You could also use a binder and sheet protectors to store your recipes and pages from your cookbooks.
 My husband started this back before we were married, but never kept up with his binder and it turned into a dumping ground for clutter.
 I ended up sorting his recipes into categories and made sure every recipe was in a sheet protector.
 My recommendation is to only put one recipe per sheet protector so you don’t loose a recipe or forget where it is in the binder.